 This combined approach allows USFWS to provide rapid responses to emerging threats while ensuring ongoing financial and technical support to achieve long-term results.
 In this way, USFWS plays an active role in shaping Central Africa’s conservation programs over time.

-Where We Work: USFWS works across the Congo Basin and supports conservation projects in the following countries: Cameroon, Central African Republic, Democratic Republic of the Congo, Equatorial Guinea, Gabon, and Republic of the Congo.
+Where We Work: USFWS works across the Congo Basin and supports conservation, including in the following countries: Cameroon, Central African Republic, Democratic Republic of the Congo, Equatorial Guinea, Gabon, and Republic of the Congo.